 Resources for service providers

-NDS NEMA Readiness Google + Group - An online forum for service providers to post questions, access presentations from past sessions and identify new opportunities.
+NDS NEMA Readiness Google + Group - An online community for NEMA disability service providers.for service providers to post questions, access presentations from past sessions and identify new opportunities.

 NDIS service provider readiness toolkit